derrod/legendary/README.md

 ````
 legendary import-game Anemone /mnt/games/Epic/WorldOfGoo
 ````
 **Note:** Importing will require a full verification so Legendary can correctly update the game later.
+**Note 2:** In order to use an alias here you may have to put it into quotes if if contains more than one word, e.g. `legendary import-game "world of goo" /mnt/games/Epic/WorldOfGoo`.

 Sync savegames with the Epic Cloud
 ````